raganwald/JQuery-Combinators/README.md

     $(...)
       .into(adjacent) // returns a selection of adjacent intersections

+In summary, `.into` lets you write your own jQuery methods on the fly without having to inject them into the global namespace as your own plugin.
+This encourages you to write your code in "jQuery style."

+select
+---

+jQuery's built-in selection filters do clever things with a stack so that you can always call `.end()` to restore the previous selection. `into` does no such thing, although any `.find` or `.filter` you call inside of `.into` will work with jQuery's built-in stack.
+For creating your own filters, jQuery Combinators provides `.select`.
+It always preserves the previous state of the filter stack.

-It's also common to want to find the empty intersections within a selection.
+In Go, it's common to want to find the empty intersections within a selection.
 This code is short enough to repeat here:

 		var empties = function (intersections) {
 			return intersections
 				.filter('.intersection:not(.black):not(.white)');
 		};

-And again you can use `empties` just like a jQuery filter:
+You can use `empties` just like a jQuery filter:

     $(...)
-      .into(empties) // returns a selection of empty intersections
+      .select(empties) // returns a selection of empty intersections

-Or combine them to find the number of liberties (empty adjacent intersections):
+Or combine a traverse with a filter to find the number of liberties (empty adjacent intersections):

     $(...)
       .into(adjacent)
-        .into(empties)

-They compose and commute just like jQuery's built-in methods.
-If you use [Functional Javascript][fj], you can use `compose` directly:

-    var liberties = Functional.compose(empties, adjacent);

-    $(...)
-      .into(liberties)

-In summary, `.into` lets you write your own jQuery methods on the fly without having to inject them into the global namespace as your own plugin.
-This encourages you to write your code in "jQuery style."

-**caveat**

-jQuery's built-in selection traverses do clever things with a stack so that you can call `.end()` to restore the previous selection. `into` does no such thing, although any `.find` or `.filter` you call inside of `.into` will work with jQuery's built-in stack.
-If you need to use `.end()`, you may find that `.into` produces unexpected results under some circumstances.

-tap
----

-Although writing your own selection traverses is a common pattern in jQuery, it's also very common to want to perform a series of operations on a selection. jQuery has many built-in methods that always return their receiver to facilitate this kind of programming.
-You can use `into` for this, however you will have to make sure that any function called by `into` returns its receiver.
-Failing to do this can produce unexpected results.

-To avoid these errors and to make your code clearer, you can use `tap` instead of `into`. `tap` turns any function into a jQuery style "fluent" function that returns its argument.
-For example:

-    $('...')
-      .tap(function (bar) {
-        ...
-        return 'blitz';
-      })

-    // => passes $('...') to the function and always returns $('...') and not 'blitz'.

-Here's a real example from [a Go program][go].
-The sample code calculates how many white and black stones have been captured, then uses `tap` to call a function that updates a display element:

-    var increment_captured_display = function (captured_stones, colour) {
-      // ...
-    };

-    board
-    	.find($.map(this_move['K'].split(','), '"#" + _'.lambda()).join(','))
-    		.filter('.white')
-    			.tap(increment_captured_display, 'white')
-    			.removeClass('white')
-    			.addClass('changed was_white')
-    			.end()
-    		.filter('.black')
-    			.tap(increment_captured_display, 'black')
-    			.removeClass('black')
-    			.addClass('changed was_black')
-    			.end();

-We could have used `into` to make this code clean, but then we'd have to fiddle around with our functions to make sure they return their receiver.
-With `tap`, we are sure that we will get "self" back whether the function returns something else or even nothing at all.

-Also, did you notice that we passed the function and another parameter to `.tap`?
-With all of jQuery Combinators, extra parameters will be passed to the function along with the selection.
-Functional programmers will tell you that this isn't strictly necessary, however `.curry` isn't to everybody's taste.
+        .select(empties)

 **Conflicts**